 - File the completed form with the IRS Service Center for your state.
 Also, send a copy of Form 8832 with your next business tax return.

 - The IRS will either accept or deny the filing request.
 They will notify the business within 60 days with the decision.

 If you are making a decision on whether or not filing Form 8832 is right for your business or if you need help setting up your LLC, you can post your legal question on UpCounsel's marketplace.
 Posting your legal question instantly gets you multiple free custom quotes from the top 5% of lawyers to help with your specific legal situation.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.